 Let’s just talk about these problem cookies for a minute.
 We all know how much fun I have been having hiding candy inside cookies, right?
 I mean these Cinnamon Caramel Cookies speak for themselves.

-So, when I found a bag of peanut butter Snickers minis at the store, I just had to bring them home with me.
+So, when I found a bag of fun sized peanut butter Snickers at the store, I just had to bring them home with me.
 Then the caramel cake mix in the cupboard started calling out and asking to be made into cookies.
 It was fate that these cookies happened in the kitchen soon after that.
 Fate or a diet gone way wrong…I’m not sure which.